Handler Certification Process

 Step 2: Application

-Download application materials to print and mail (PDF).
+Download the Food Alliance Certified Handling Operation Application (Microsoft DOC) to print and mail.
 To ensure your application is complete:

 - Answer all of the questions

 - Sign the application documents where required

 Once your application is received, Food Alliance's third-party auditor, International Certification Services, will contact you to schedule a site inspection.
 During the site inspection, the inspector will tour the operation and facilities, interview managers and key staff, and review relevant records to evaluate performance against the certification standards, using the handler evaluation criteria.